fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		* Spawn infected without being limited by the director.
 		* Join infected team in coop/survival/realism mode.
 		* Light up SI ladders in coop/realism/survival. mode for human infected players. (l4d2 only, didn't work if you host a listen server)
-		* Add convars to turn off this plugin.
+		* Add cvars to turn off this plugin.
 		* Fixed Hunter Tank Bug in l4d1 coop mode when tank is playable.
 		* If you want to fix Camera stuck in coop/versus/realism, install [this plugin by Forgetest](https://github.com/Target5150/MoYu_Server_Stupid_Plugins/tree/master/The%20Last%20Stand/l4d_fix_deathfall_cam)
 		* Fixed Music Bugs when switching to infected team in coop/realism/survival.